Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Litecoin (LTC).
 Commonly referred to as "the silver to Bitcoin's gold", Litecoin was founded in 2011 and designed to provide faster transactions than Bitcoin.
 It's has a history as one of the top 20 cryptocurrencies by market capitalisation.

 - Dogecoin (DOGE).
 Dogecoin started as a joke, introducing the term "memecoin" to the world.
 Despite being launched as a protest to highlight that anyone can create a cryptocurrency, it has developed a loyal, cult-like following which has propelled it to become one of the top cryptocurrencies by market capitalisation.

-If you’re considering buying Bitcoin (BTC), the most important points to remember are to do your research and to familiarise yourself with all the risks involved.
-Though this digital currency has delivered substantial returns to its early adopters, that’s no guarantee of future growth.
+If you're considering buying Bitcoin (BTC), the most important points to remember are to do your research and to make yourself familiar with all the risks involved.
+Though this digital currency has delivered substantial returns to its early adopters, that's no guarantee of future growth.